tasxatzial/leaf-search-trees/docs/lbst.md

   * The key of the right child of V is greater than the key of V.

-Note that the definition implies that all internal nodes have always two child nodes.
+Note that the definition implies that all internal nodes always have two child nodes.

-Also each leaf has a pointer to the next leaf node.
+Also, each leaf has a pointer to the next leaf node.
 An example of a leaf-oriented binary search tree is depicted below.

 ![alt text](../img/lbst.jpg)